sfi0zy/street-monochrome/README.md

 The styles in the first step are related to the RAW files.

-#### 0 (zero)

-This style includes every module that can't be saved as LUT - `demosaic`, `denoise`, `raw chromatic aberrations`, `contrast equalizer` and `sharpen`.
-This style should be used as the base.
-It doesn't change the overall look of the image that much, but it can help with the texture.
-If your camera requires any special preparations - consider changing it.
+These styles include every module that can't be saved as LUT - `demosaic`, `denoise`, `raw chromatic aberrations`, `contrast equalizer` and `sharpen`.
+One of them should be used as the base.
+They don't change the overall look of the images that much, but they can help with the texture.
+If your camera requires any special preparations - consider changing them.
 If you want to just get the look, but not to play with anything else - you can just skip this first step.

+#### 0 (base)

+This is the standard base.
+Some denoise, some sharpening, some other tweaks.
+Nothing special.
+Makes the image cleaner in comparison to the default darktable settings.

+#### 0V (vintage base)

+This style turns off the `sharpen` module and uses the `contrast equalizer` to add some blur to the image.
+Not much, but enough to make the modern oversharpened image look more natural.
+If you don't have the AA filter on the sensor and want to make images look softer - this base is for you.

 #### SM